websanco/liferay-learn/docs/analytics-cloud/latest/en/connecting_data_sources.rst

 -  :doc:`/connecting-data-sources/adding-a-salesforce-data-source`
 -  :doc:`/connecting-data-sources/adding-a-csv-data-source`

 Once you’ve created your data sources, you might need to modify them from time to time.
-See `Managing Data Sources`_
+See `Managing Data Sources`_ to learn more.

 .. _`Managing Data Sources`: ./workspace-data/managing-data-sources.html